almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 If an employer does need you to mail you something, they will ask for your address at that time.
 I suggest that people put the city and state that they are currently living in on their resume.
 You may optionally include the zip code.

+### Be active on LinkedIn

+Join groups.
+Post about the work that you are doing.
+Comment, not just like, to the posts made by others.
+By doing these things and more, you'll be an active history on LinkedIn.
+Being active helps you before more visible on the platform, and thus more likely to be seen by recruiters and hiring managers.

+THe reaosn that I state about comment and not just likeinyg or reacting to posts made by others, is because most people will not scroll through to see who liked the post.
+However, they will scroll to see who has commented on an post, and in some cases will reply back to the comments that you have left on a post.
+Thus commenting on a post will give you greater visibilty on the website.

+### Have a blog or vlog

+Having a blog or vlog that talks about what you are or have done in the field will help with your credibility in the subject.
+In addition to, you build up a repository of information that others can use to their benefit if they have the same issues or challenges that you have faced.

+Now your blog does not have ot be set up exactly like this one is, but it does need to have contact that you contribute to on a regular basis and that shares information about your field of expertise.

+If you include your blog on your resume, but sure that it does not have any derogatory or inflamatory content about previous employers or groups of individuals (including racial, political).

 ## During